knikolaidis9/lstm_model/README.md

 # LSTM Model for Time Series Analysis & BTC Price Prediction 📈🕒 #
 This repository contains a Long Short-Term Memory (LSTM) model implemented in Python for time series analysis, specifically for predicting Bitcoin (BTC) prices.
+The IDE that I am using is Spyder.
+If you don't have Spyder installed you can download it directly from this website https://sourceforge.net/projects/winpython/.
+If you prefer other IDEs like Pycharm, VS Code etc. feel free to use them.

 ## Overview ℹ️ ##